wso2/k8s-api-operator/README.md

         >> minikube service products --url
         ```

-        The IP you receive from above output can be used as the "EXTERNAL_IP" in the following command.
+        The URL you receive from above output can be used to replace `http://<EXTERNAL_IP>:80` in the following CURL command.

     </p>
     </details>